 Carrots Kuroda Seeds Description for Carrot Red

 Carrots Kuroda Seeds You can grow carrots all year round and they are so simple!
-Just sow carrot seed regularly for a year-round crop.
+Just sow carrot seeds regularly for a year-round crop.

-Carrots Seeds are an easy and rewarding crop to grow, great for encouraging children to eat their vegetables!
-With so many varieties of this popular vegetable available, carrots can be grown in beds, containers and even window boxes making them suitable for gardens of any size.
+Carrot seeds are an easy and rewarding crop to grow, great for encouraging children to eat their vegetables!
+With so many varieties of this popular vegetable available, carrots can be grown in beds, containers, and even window boxes making them suitable for gardens of any size.

-Carrots are a popular root vegetable that are easy to grow in sandy soil.
-They are resistant to most pests and diseases, and are a good late season crop that can tolerate frost.
+Carrots are a popular root vegetable that is easy to grow in sandy soil.
+They are resistant to most pests and diseases and are a good late-season crop that can tolerate frost.

-Not all carrots are orange; varieties vary in colour like purple, black to white.
+Not all carrots are orange; varieties vary in color from Purple to black to white.
+Spinach can be a good companion

 Planting and care